aurelius-in/CappedLips/README.md

 This repository contains the code used to implement and evaluate the proposed method.
 The code is organized as follows:

 - `data/`: This folder contains the dataset used in the experiments.
 - `preprocessing/`: This folder contains the code used for data preprocessing.
 - `models/`: This folder contains the implementation of the proposed method using capsule networks.
 - `evaluation/`: This folder contains the code used for evaluating the proposed method.
+- `compare/`: This folder ontains the code for comparing the effectiveness of the capsule network model against a baseline model
 - `results/`: This folder contains the results obtained from the experiments.

 ### Usage